 FOR FURTHER INFORMATION CONTACT:

-The FAA issued a notice of proposed rulemaking (NPRM) to amend 14 CFR part 39 to include an AD that would apply to all Boeing Model 777-200, -200LR, -300, and -300ER series airplanes.
-That NPRM was published in the Federal Register on August 2, 2007 (72 FR 42326).
+We issued a notice of proposed rulemaking (NPRM) to amend 14 CFR part 39 to include an airworthiness directive (AD) that would apply to all Boeing Model 777 series airplanes.
+That NPRM was published in the Federal Register on June 25, 2009 (74 FR 30245).
 That NPRM proposed to require inspections for scribe lines in the skin along lap joints, butt joints, certain external doublers, and the large cargo door hinges; and related investigative and corrective actions if necessary.

 Costs of Compliance

 We estimate that this AD affects 129 airplanes of U.S. registry.
 The following table provides the estimated costs for U.S. operators to comply with this AD.
 A work-hour estimate is not available for the inspection for an external repair doubler since the inspection required can be different depending on the in-service repair history of the airplane.
 This inspection affects up to 129 U.S.-registered airplanes.